mingyuya/Advanced-Lane-Lines/writeup_template.md

 ![alt text][image4]

 ##### Identifying lane-line pixels and Fitting their positions with a 2nd order polynomial
+: in the **'Sliding Windows and Fitting a Polynomial'** cell in `Advanced-Lane-Lines.ipynb`.

-1) Find starting position
+1) Finding start position
 At first, I get the histogram of the binary warped image along x-axis.
-After that, I chose the indices of two maximum value of it as starting position, `leftx_base` and `rightx_base`.
+After that, I chose the indices of two maximum value of the histogram as starting position, `leftx_base` and `rightx_base`.
 Here is the histogram of test image :
 ![alt text][image7]

-2) Slide windows and get indices of lane lines
+2) Sliding windows and get indices of lane lines
+The window its size is defined by `nwindows` and `margin` moves and searches every indices of non-zero pixels in warped binary image.
+![alt text][image8]

+The `find_lines()` function performs two processes above.
+Its results are used for fitting a polynomial.

+#####

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.